owncloud/pyocclient/docs/source/README.rst

 Running the unit tests
 ======================

+To run the unit tests, create a config file called "owncloud/test/config.py".
+There is a config file example called "owncloud/test/config.py.sample".
+All the information required is in that file.
-To run the unit tests, edit the config file in "owncloud/test/config.py" to point to a running ownCloud instance to test against.
+It should point to a running ownCloud instance to test against.

 You might also need to install the unittest-data-provider package: